COMING 2025

 Finding Our Way Home

 My book begins with my mother sitting on the edge of the bed, the one with the purple bedspread, reading our favorite story, Are You My Mother?
 She finished the book, set it down, walked out of the house, and disappeared for nine years.
 We were one, two and three years old.
-We learned nine years later that she had birthed more children, including a daughter who she also named Tamara; my name.
+She surfaced nine years later and we learned that she had birthed more children, including a daughter who she also named Tamara, my name.

-Characters like Uncle Ernie, Little Earl, Cedric, Scat, Misty and Stomper emerged as both mentors and predators, exploiting my vulnerability.
-They pulled me into a web of dangerous con games, escort services and robberies, each encounter leaving scars that would shape my identity and power up my resilience.
+Characters like Uncle Ernie, Little Earl, Cedric, Scat, Misty, Stomper and Leroy Jones, emerged as both mentors and predators, exploiting my vulnerability.
+They pulled me into a web of dangerous con games, escort services, robberies and violence, each encounter leaving scars that would shape my identity and ultimately power up my resilience.

-Yet, even in the darkest moments, I felt a powerful spiritual presence watching over me.
-This presence revealed itself during pivotal times, offering strength that felt almost otherworldly, transforming my despair into hope.
+Yet, since childhood, even in the darkest moments, I felt a spiritual presence watching over me.
+This presence revealed itself during pivotal times, offering strength that transformed my despair into hope.

-It was through this spiritual lens that I made my way through the treacherous landscape of my life, ultimately discovering the strength within me to rise above my circumstances.
+It was through this lens and after the birth of my first child at eighteen, that I made my way through the treacherous landscape of my life.
+I ultimately discovered the strength within me to rise above my circumstances, and I vowed to be the mother I never had.

-This memoir chronicles my journey from the tender age of two to the pivotal age of nineteen when a spiritual experience within a Native American ceremony forever altered the course of my life.
-It not only reveals the source of my resilience in the face of adversity, but also reflects my struggle to claim my identity amid chaos.
-This stands as a celebration of survival, a call to action, and a testament to the transformative power of hope, resilience and connection to spirit that guided me through.
+This memoir chronicles my journey from the tender age of two to the pivotal age of nineteen when a spiritual experience within a Native American sweat lodge ceremony forever altered the course of my life.

 It is a serious thing just to be alive on this fresh morning in this broken world